UPDATE: Legal Research in Moldova

-Ecaterina Erjiu is an SJD candidate at the Department of Legal Studies of Central European University in Budapest, Hungary.
-She holds an LLM degree from Saint Louis University (Saint Louis, USA) and worked as a lecturer at the Law Department of Moldova State University (2004-2008).
+Ecaterina Erjiu holds the LLM degree from Saint Louis University (Saint Louis, USA) and worked as a lecturer at the Law Department of Moldova State University (2004-2008).

 Table of Contents